 In early 2017, Joy began researching the challenges that youth face when they age out of foster care.
 Determined to find a way to meet the needs of these under-served youth, she began volunteering as a CASA (Court-Appointed Special Advocate for foster children) and started to develop the vision for WAY Alliance.
 Joy officially founded WAY Alliance in March 2018 with the support of founding board members Jo Warren, Angela Cox, and DeeAnn Farmer.

 Joy is a mother to four, and has homeschooled since 2005.
-In December 2018, she and her husband adopted their 18-year-old son Logen who had recently aged out of foster care.
-She has a Bachelor of General Studies degree with a concentration in Human Services from Fort Hays State University, and she has completed a certificate program in nonprofit management through Collin College.
+In December 2018, she and her husband adopted their son Logen who had aged out of foster care just four months before.
+She has a Bachelor of General Studies degree with a concentration in Human Services from Fort Hays State University and has completed a certificate program in nonprofit management through Collin College.

 Joy is a former foster parent, graphic design guru, lifelong learner, obsessive planner, and book nerd.